HiPerCoRe/KTT/README.md

 Building KTT
 ------------

-KTT can be built as a static library using command line build tool Premake.
+KTT can be built as a dynamic (shared) library using command line build tool Premake.
 Currently supported operating systems are Linux and Windows.

 * Build under Linux (inside KTT root folder):